 Even before the introduction of a sustainability strategy, many factors determine its success.
-How do you behave yourself, how do you talk about sustainability in the company and how easy do you make it for your employees to give feedback and express their wishes?
+How do you behave yourself, how do you talk about sustainability in the company and how easy do you make it for your employees to express feedback and wishes?
 Find out here how to create a long-term solution, motivate the entire workforce and position your company more sustainably without introducing extra work, bans and regulations.

 For a long time, sustainability was a personal issue.
 Committed private individuals make efforts to reduce their individual emissions, especially in their private everyday lives.
 This works through new forms of mobility, a different diet or a change in consumer behavior.
 In the meantime, however, more and more companies are also addressing the issue of sustainability.
 For good reason:

 In a recent survey, 87% of Millennials said they would take a pay cut to work for a sustainable company.
 And with Millennials set to make up 75% of the workforce by 2025, companies need to take action in this area.

 In addition to the increase in attractiveness on the applicant:inside market, there are several other advantages: